cangjie-bot/cangjie_docs/docs/dev-guide/source_en/collections/collection_arraylist.md

 The element is 2
 ```

-To determine the number of elements in an ArrayList, you can use the `size` property.
+To get the number of elements contained in an ArrayList, you can use the `size` property:

 <!-- verify -->